kirstymcnaught/OptiKeyWiki/System-requirements.md

-OptiKey should work on a Windows pc/laptop/tablet that is capable of running the .Net 4.5 Framework (*not including Windows RT tablets*), which should be any version of Windows from Vista SP2 up to Windows 10.
+OptiKey should work on a Windows pc/laptop/tablet that is capable of running the .Net 4.5 Framework (*this does **not** include Windows RT tablets*), which should be any version of Windows from Vista SP2 up to Windows 10.

 Your device should be relatively modern/capable, but high end computer specs are not required by OptiKey.